HomeAnswersObstetrics and Gynecologymisoprostol

 Let me get a few facts straight.

-Placenta is formed only at 12 weeks, and once formed, it does not grow so fast and as much as the baby.
-So nearly 90 % of pregnant ladies have a low-lying placenta.
-No matter if it is your 1st or ninth pregnancy.
+The placenta is formed only at 12 weeks, and once formed, it does not grow as fast and as much as the baby.
+So nearly 90 percent of pregnant ladies have a low-lying placenta.
+No matter if it is your first or ninth pregnancy.
 As the baby grows, the uterus stretches and pulls along the placenta.
 So relax and enjoy pregnancy.
-Just because you asked, the causes for the placenta to be stuck in the lower segment are any surgeries in the lower uterine segment like cesarean or myomectomy, previous severe adhesions in the uterine lining or uterine anomalies.

-I hope I have clarified your query, do write back if you have any more queries.
+I hope I have clarified your query.
+Do write back if you have any more queries.

 Thank you.